How To Create an Internship Program that Feeds Your Business

 - Keep it small!
 You can better monitor the experience of each intern, carefully vet the sites and teams, and provide a more meaningful experience for students by keeping the group selective.

-- Help craft a summer internship that is personal and can help each intern feel like a vital part of their project team.
+- Help craft a summer construction internship program that is personal and can help each intern feel like a vital part of their project team.

 - Work closely with partner schools to get to know students and build relationships that feed your program.